alejandropallares/alejandropallares/README.md

 - 👋 Hi, I’m @alejandropallares
 - 👀 I’m interested in IA,Maths and Entrepreneurship!
-- 🌱 I’m currently learning Applied mathematics and compuatation at @UNAM_MX
+- 🌱 I'm currently studying Applied mathematics and computation at @UNAM_MX
 - 📫 How to reach me, my twitter: @alexpallares_

 <!---